DrewKiino/Atlantis/README.md

 // Not impressed?

 let parentObject1 = ParentObject()
-let parentObject2 = ParentObject() // one of it's child has a dictionary
+let parentObject2 = ParentObject() // one of its child has a dictionary

 let parents: [ParentObject] = [parentObject1, parentObject2]